laminlabs/lamin-docs/docs/design.md

 Note that the schemas of datasets (e.g., `.parquet` files, `.h5ad` arrays, etc.) are modeled through the `Feature` registry and do not require migrations to be updated.

-### Custom registries
+## Schema modules

-LaminDB can be extended with registry modules building on the [Django](https://github.com/django/django) ecosystem.
+LaminDB can be extended with schema modules building on the [Django](https://github.com/django/django) ecosystem.
 Examples are:

 - [bionty](./bionty): Registries for basic biological entities, coupled to public ontologies.
 - [wetlab](https://github.com/laminlabs/wetlab): Registries for samples, treatments, etc.